AninditaBasu/indica/README.md

 - :tada: Built an app with these APIs?
 Open an issue to ask it to be showcased in the docs.

-We use labels to organize the to-do list; therefore, when opening an issue, tag it with the appropriate label (but please just stick to the ones already on the list; don't create any :smiley:).
-We'll respond fast (usually within 24 hours).
+I use labels to organize the to-do list; therefore, when opening an issue, tag it with the appropriate label (but please just stick to the ones already on the list; don't create any :smiley:).
+I'll respond fast (usually within 24 hours).

-We'd like all interactions in this repository to follow the [code of conduct](code-of-conduct.md).
+I'd like all interactions in this repository to follow the [code of conduct](code-of-conduct.md).